willowtaewon/willowtaewon.github.io/README.md

 ## Acknowledgements

-This project is a fork of the [yaoyao-liu/minimal-light](https://github.com/yaoyao-liu/minimal-light)
+This project is a fork of the [yaoyao-liu/minimal-light](https://github.com/yaoyao-liu/minimal-light) repository.

 The original project uses the source code from the following repositories: